yangsu2022/OV_SD_CPP/README.md

 Program optimization: In addition to inference optimization, now parallel optimization with std::for_each only and add_compile_options(-O3 -march=native -Wall) with CMake

-## Setup in Windows 10 with VS2019:
+## Setup in Windows 11 with VS2022:
-1. Download [Anaconda3](https://repo.anaconda.com/archive/Anaconda3-2023.09-0-Windows-x86_64.exe) and setup Conda env SD-CPP for OpenVINO with conda-forge and use the anaconda prompt terminal for CMake

-2. C++ dependencies:
+1. Setup of C++ dependencies:
 * OpenVINO:
-To deployment without Conda: [Download archives* with OpenVINO](https://storage.openvinotoolkit.org/repositories/openvino/packages/2023.1/windows/), unzip and setup environment vars with `.\setupvars.bat`
+To deployment without Conda: [Download archives* with OpenVINO](https://storage.openvinotoolkit.org/repositories/openvino/packages/2023.1/windows/), unzip and setup environment vars: run `setupvars.bat` within the terminal Command Prompt for VS

 * Eigen:
 ```shell